Prof. Gabriel Sawma

 · Expert Consultant on Islamic finance.

-Admitted to the Lebanese Bar Association; Former Associate Member of the New York State Bar Association and the American Bar Association.
+Admitted to the Lebanese Bar Association; Associate Member of the New York State Bar Association and the American Bar Association.

 Prof. Sawma lectured at the American Academy of Matrimonial Lawyers (AAML) in New York State and wrote many affidavits to immigration authorities, Federal Courts, and family State Courts in connection with recognition of Islamic foreign divorces in the U.S., Hindu divorces, and Iranian marital conflicts.